 What Causes Autism?

 Although autism was first identified in 1943 (Kanner, 1943), the underlying neurological mechanisms that give rise to this complex disorder are still unclear and remain unknown.
-The prevailing theory is that autism is a neurological disorder that affects the functioning of the brain.
 Though much about autism remains a mystery, here are some observations made by researchers:

-- Individuals with autism seem to have differences in typical brain development, including size, structure, shape, and connectivity.
+- Individuals with autism seem to demonstrate differences in typical brain development, including size, structure, shape, and connectivity.

 The effort to find the cause of autism continues with investigations into a number of theories related to our genes, environmental factors, and the immune system.